HHS81/c182s/Documentation.md

 Opening the windows may also be an option to cool down quickly.
 If the text messages annoy you, you can disable them by unchecking the `Show hint messages` checkbox.

+When starting cold&dark in freezing temperatures, the plane may freeze over.
+In this case you need to clean it (see aircraft options dialog).
+To prevent this, you should apply the plane cover when securing your craft.

 ### Complex engine procedures
 Unchecking `Complex engine procedures and failures` allows a fairly basic engine mode where no priming is needed (just activate